DipaliGund/Dine-Restaurant-Website/README.md

 including hours of operation, sourced food , highlights of menu , social events and more....
 This website is available in desktop , mobile , tablets view .
 You can also keep customers aware of any promotions, such as pre-theatre menus, lunch deals or various offers including them in website .

+ Deployment can be viewed here : https://orange-sea-086bcc810.1.azurestaticapps.net

+For deploying a static webapp using Azure Static web app service we have to make a resource group in my case it was "Restaurant Website" and connect to github account in order to access repositories.
+Azure creates a github actions .yaml file in ".github/Workflows/ " which automatically detects a new commit and run a github actions workflow and the changes reflects on the actual website.